 Prepare your application for testing.
 The way you do this depends on the application type.
 See Applications Testing.

 For mobile applications: connect TestComplete to your mobile device.
-To learn how to do that, see Preparing iOS Devices or Connecting TestComplete to Android Devices (depending on your device type).
+To learn how to do that, see Preparing iOS Devices (Legacy) or Connecting TestComplete to Android Devices (Legacy) (depending on your device type).
 Open the Mobile Screen window.

 Launch your tested application.